dmerthe/empyric/docs/graphics.rst

 provides some shortcuts for generating plots of experiment data.

-The ``Plotter`` class takes a pandas DataFrame is its only required argument, and plot settings are defined by the optional ``settings`` keyword argument.
+The ``Plotter`` class takes a pandas DataFrame as its only required argument, and plot settings are defined by the optional ``settings`` keyword argument.
 The given DataFrame must have a 'time' column and datetime indices.
 If no plot settings are specified, it is assumed that